-If you have Eisenmenger syndrome, becoming pregnant poses serious health risks — and can be fatal — for the mother and baby.
-It's critical that women who have Eisenmenger syndrome avoid becoming pregnant.
+If you have Eisenmenger syndrome, becoming pregnant poses serious health risks — and can be life-threatening — for you and the baby.
+It's critical that pregnancy be avoided if you have Eisenmenger syndrome.

-Birth control pills containing estrogen aren't recommended for women who have Eisenmenger syndrome.
-Estrogen increases your risk of developing blood clots that could potentially block an artery to your heart, brain or lungs.
-Using only barrier methods, such as condoms or diaphragms, isn't recommended due to the risk of those methods failing.
+Birth control pills containing estrogen aren't recommended for those who have Eisenmenger syndrome.
+Estrogen increases the risk of developing blood clots that could potentially block an artery to the heart, brain or lungs.
+Using a barrier method alone, such as a condom or diaphragm, isn't recommended due to the risk of failure.

 Coping and support

 A diagnosis of Eisenmenger syndrome can be scary.
 Although treatments can help symptoms and improve prognosis, you may feel worried or anxious.

 You may find that joining a support group is helpful.
 Some people find that talking with others who've been through similar situations brings comfort and encouragement.
 Ask your health care provider if there are any local support groups.